 Unlike many essential oils that should only be diffused or used topically, copaiba can be ingested in small quantities.
 In regular doses, the oil presents little or no side effects; however, it should not be used in large doses for a sustained period of time.
 Women who are pregnant or breastfeeding should not use this essential oil.7

 Copaiba essential oil offers multipurpose analgesic, anti-inflammatory, and mood-lifting benefits.
-For centuries, copaiba has been prized for its medicinal properties— from use in native Amazon folk medicine to its use today, copaiba remains beneficial and effective, and it is a direct link to the terpene-rich, Paleo Air® humans evolved to breath.
+For centuries, copaiba has been prized for its medicinal properties.
+From use in native Amazon folk medicine to its use today, copaiba remains beneficial and effective.
+It is a direct link to the terpene-rich, Paleo Air® humans evolved to breath.
 Copaiba and its benefits are easily accessible via Forest, Healthy, Active, and Relieve MONQ personal aromatherapy diffusers.